zakmac/ember-cli-filter-component/README.md

 # ember-cli-filter-component

 `ember-cli-filter-component` adds a `{{filter-content}}` component to your project.
-The component filters an array passed into it using a text input included above it's `yield`ed conent.
-Items matching the filter query are available via the `model` property on the component.
-Call the component in block form and iterate it's content from
+- The component filters an array passed into it using a text input included above it's `yield`ed conent.

-## filter-content

-There are some options that need set in order for `filter-content` to do it's thing.
+- Items matching the filter query are available via the `model` property on the component.

-#### content
+#### Installation

+From within your project's folder, enter the following command:

+- `ember install ember-cli-filter-component`

+## Parameters

-The array of items being filtered.
+**content** – The array of items being filtered.
 ```handlebars
 {{filter-content content=model}}
 ```

-#### properties
-Properties on each item to filter.
+**properties** – Properties on each item to filter.
-* Accepts a space-delimited string.
+- Accepts a space-delimited string.
-* Specify `@each` to iterate an array.
+- Specify `@each` to iterate an array.
 ```handlebars
 {{filter-content content=model properties="title category.@each"}}
 ```

 ## Examples

-#### Filter an array of strings
+**Filter an array of strings**
 ```handlebars
 {{! filter by a specific item }}
 {{filter-content content=model properties="1"}}